‘Dosser’ Nadine Dorries faces new bill to force by-election

 The motion will note Ms Dorries’ promise to quit on 9 June, the fact she has not spoken in the Commons for over a year and has not voted since April, and adds that “the people of Mid Bedfordshire are not being properly represented in this House”.

-But Ms Dorries has insisted that she is still “working daily” for her constituents when she broke her silence earlier this week.
+But Ms Dorries has insisted that she is still “working daily” for her constituents after breaking her silence earlier this week.

-She he gave a short statement to the News Agents podcast saying that “political opponents, such as Labour-run Flitwick town council are choosing the summer and news-hungry outlets in the summer recess to be noted”.
+She gave a short statement to the News Agents podcast saying that “political opponents, such as Labour-run Flitwick town council are choosing the summer and news-hungry outlets in the summer recess to be noted”.

 The Johnson loyalist said “myself and my team of four caseworkers are working daily with constituents”, adding: “We are just getting on with the work.”